 Ralph was born in Brewton, Alabama and grew up in Prince George's County, Maryland.
 He served 4 years in the USMC including a tour in Vietnam.
 He has been married to Sherry for 46 years and says that "with God's help, Sherry made me the man I am today." they have 3 children and 3 grandchildren.
 Ralph retired from the National Park Service where he managed te grounds of the White House, memorials and the National Mall after 30 years of service and now manages the buildings and grounds for Germanna Community College in Culpeper.

 Ralph accepted Jesus Christ as his savior in 1978.
 He is thankful that God brought him to New Hope and believes we all have something special here.
 He is very excited to be a part of God's work here and waits to see where God will take us,

-Teddy is a local product born and raised here in Locust Grove.
+Teddy is a local product, born and raised here in Locust Grove.
 He attended Flat Run Baptist Church as a youngster with his family.
-At the age of 19 he began dating a young lady that lived across the street from New Hope Baptist Church.
-It wasn't long before Donna started dragging him here to New Hope and they were soon married in the church.
-All three of their children Jon, Justin, and Taylor were saved and baptized in the church.
-Teddy and Donna have served as youth directors throughout the years and their daughter, Taylor, routinely sings for Christ at New Hope.
+At the age of 19, he began dating a young lady who lived across the street from New Hope Baptist Church.
+It wasn't long before Donna started dragging him to New Hope, and they were soon married in the church.
+All three of their children - Jon, Justin, and Taylor - were saved and baptized in the church.
+Teddy and Donna have served as youth directors through the years, and their daughter, Taylor, routinely sings for Christ at New Hope.
 Teddy wants you to know that all are welcome here and that Jesus Christ and New Hope can be your refuge from a sinful world.